oscar-system/Oscar.jl/docs/src/Experimental/galois.md

 Generically, the Galois-conjugates of `r[1]+r[3]` should be the `G`-orbit of `s[1]+s[3]` evaluated at the roots.

-Once the orbit is known, the coefficients of the minmal polynomial are just the elementary symmetric functions evaluated at the roots:
+Once the orbit is known, the coefficients of the minimal polynomial are just the elementary symmetric functions evaluated at the roots:

 ```jldoctest galois1